 |Symptoms||Remote access tools allow criminals to remotely manipulate the system and perform various tasks without users' consent.|

 |Distribution methods||Infected email attachments, malicious online advertisements, social engineering, software cracks, bundling.|

 |Damage||Stolen banking information, passwords, identity theft, victim's computer added to a botnet, malware infections.|

-There are various remote access tools out there, quite often they are legitimate tools.
-Some examples of other RATs are Orcus, Agent Tesla, Imminent Monitor and CrimsonRAT.
-It is very common that cyber criminals use these tools for malicious purposes (to steal information, cause computer infections and so on).
+There are a number of RATs available, and often they are legitimate tools.
+Some examples of other RATs are Orcus, Agent Tesla, Imminent Monitor, and CrimsonRAT.
+Note that cyber criminals often use these tools for malicious purposes (to steal information, cause computer infections, and so on).

 How did NetSupport Manager infiltrate my computer?

 Cyber criminals trick people into downloading and installing this tool using fake Google Chrome, Mozilla Firefox, Flash Player (and other) updaters.
 These programs are disguised as legitimate update tools, however, rather than downloading and installing updates, they download and install unwanted software, in this case the NetSupport Manager.

 They also proliferate this RAT through the BGTrade application (its installer).
 In this way, they trick people into installing NetSupport Manager with the BGTrade app.
 Note, however, that cyber criminals often proliferate malicious programs through emails - they use malicious attachments disguised as harmless files.

 By downloading files using these tools, people often cause download and installation of unwanted software (including computer infections).
 Software cracking tools are used to bypass paid activation (illegally), however, they often download and install malicious programs.